tanujtinish/full_stack_chat_application/README.md

 PS: Please signup atleast 2 different accounts to be able to chat in application

 PSS: Also, it may takes around 80-90 seconds for docker-compose to run all containers.
-Please wait for sometime for "http://localhost:3000/login_register" to run on browser after docker-compose is run.
+Please wait for sometime after running docker-compose.
+If you try to access "http://localhost:3000/login_register" on browser soon after running docker-compose, web app might take some time to show up depending on how long it takes for containers to start running.

 # How to run tests: